Nathan9K/Bank-Transaction-Program/README.md

 # Student Projects
-My college projects repository -- C/C++ projects

 This repo will contain all of my projects as I progress through my CS Major.

-Only two project currently posted
+Only two projects currently posted

 --Transaction Program (C++)